Allen R. Weiss

 Born in Grand Rapids, Vander Weide graduated from Grand Rapids Christian High School and earned a Bachelor of Arts degree in Business Administration from Hope College.
 A strong proponent of Christian education, Vander Weide serves on numerous committees and boards, including the Hope College Board of Trustees.

 Vander Weide is the sister of Amway President Doug DeVos.
 Her other brothers include Dan DeVos, also a member of the company's board of directors, and former Amway President Dick DeVos.
-She is the wife of Robert A. Vander Weide, former CEO/vice chair of the Orlando Magic.
-They have five children.
+Vander Weide has five children.

 Board of Directors